LugarTang/ChatAnalyser/README.md

 # ChatAnalyser

 This tool is used to calculate some indices from WeChat chat log.

 ## Method

 Considering that people are inclined to send many messages at one time instead of separating them by commas, we join all messages whose time interval is within a given argument `longest_pause`.

 ## Indices

 1. Average response time.
 2. Average response length.
 3. Pure non-text reply frequency, which indicates how often a user wanted to end this conversation.

 ## Usage

 1. Choose the conversation you want to analyse in WeChat and export it as emails.

-   You'll get a log like this:(Empty line deleted)
+   You'll get a log like this:(Empty line deleted.
+You don't need to do that.)

    ```
    y 17:06
    我不喜欢看